SPANISH MACKEREL Order - Perciformes

 good too, I just never learned to use them very well.

 Any good 7-9 ' spinning rod will be fine, with a little heavier rod for the bubble rigs.

 Optional, some people prefer not to use swivels as they think the Spanish will hit them too.
 If you do use a

 swivel, make sure it is black, not shiny.

 I use a 40 # fluorocarbon leader.
 Start with about 5 'of leader.
-Run your finger tips down it ever so often to
+Run your finger tips down it ever so often to check

-    you go with shorter leaders, its ok, just have to replace them a lot more often.
+go with shorter leaders, its ok, just have to replace them a lot more often.